InsightSoftwareConsortium/ITKSphinxExamples/src/Numerics/Statistics/CreateListOfSampleMeasurements/Documentation.rst

 Synopsis
 --------

-Create a list of sample measurements.
+Create a lsit of sample measurements.

 Results